a14m/gitsubmodule/README.md

 Examples
 -
-`gitsubmodule update -d ~/.vim` updates .vim submodules from outside `~/.vim`
+`gitsubmodule update ner` prompt the user to update submodules that matches this search ex. `nerdTree, nerdCommenter`.

-`gitsubmodule update help` display help of the update
+`gitsubmodule update help` display help of the update.

-`gitsubmodule remove` prompt the user to remove one of the available submodules
+`gitsubmodule remove` prompt the user to remove one of the available submodules.

-`gitsubmodule -d ~/.vim -r nerd` show the matched submodules in the vim ex(nerdTree,nerdCommenter), if only one of them is available remove it and commit
+`gitsubmodule remove nerd` show the matched submodules in the vim ex. `nerdTree,nerdCommenter`. if only one of them is available ,prompt removing it and commit. if both are available prompt the user to remove one of them and commit.

 Bugs
 -